-Mobile application testing is similar to software testing.
+Mobile application testing is arguably more important than regular software testing.

 “Walled Garden” Software Distribution Challenges

 Releasing your mobile software requires “approval” from a third party prior to listing on Apple Store or Google Play.
 How will this requirement impact your release dates and software testing schedule?
 What do you need to know to avoid Apple or Google declining your mobile app?

 The intense focus on Inputs and Navigation in mobile apps requires different software testing strategies to avoid wasted time and effort.
 How will you know you’ve tested the most vulnerable areas in your mobile app?

 So many and growing every day!
 Your mobile software will operate slightly differently on various device, browser and network combinations.
 Which combinations are required and which are optional?
 Which combinations need testing on a real device or network and which can be tested on an emulator?
 Making the wrong choice can cost you prospects and customers!

 Almost anyone that has used a mobile device “can” test your mobile app.
 But should they?
 Test Engineers coupled with a QA Manager can give you full QA coverage and Risk analysis.
 Testers can usually do what you tell them to.

 Not every software testing company will know these key areas well enough to meet all your needs as a mobile application testing company.